virtualarchitectures/Open-Data-in-Ireland/README.md

 ## Property Data
 - [Residential Property Price Register](https://www.propertypriceregister.ie/) - The Property Services Regulatory Authority (PSRA) provide a register of all residential properties purchased in Ireland since the 1st January 2010.
 The dataset includes address, price and date of sale.
 Note that the Register is not intended as a "Property Price Index".

+## Energy Data
+- [SEAI National BER Research Tool](https://ndber.seai.ie/BERResearchTool/ber/search.aspx) - The Sustainable Energy Authority of Ireland (SEAI) administer the BER certificate scheme which indicates the energy performance for buildings.
+The BER certificate indicates the annual primary energy usage and carbon dioxide emissions associated with the provision of space heating, water heating, ventilation and lighting to the dwelling.
+The BER Research Tool provides the data for download in a tabular, text-based format.

 ## Transport Data
 - [Transport Infrastructure Ireland Open Data Portal](http://data.tii.ie/) - This site hosts a range of data sets published by Transport Infrastructure Ireland.
 The TII also provide the live [TII Traffic](https://www.tiitraffic.ie/) website which includes travel bulletins and images from their national network of motorway traffic cameras.